2020-Coriell-BRE/2020_BRE_Information/software/software.md

 4. R. If you don't already have it installed, go to R Cloud <https://cloud.r-project.org/> to download and install R.
 5. RStudio.
 Go to RStudio's website <https://rstudio.com/products/rstudio/download/> and download the FREE version.
 6. Cisco AnyConnect VPN.
 See attached directions in cisco_vpn.pdf
 7. GitHub <https://github.com/> If you don't have a GitHub account already you need to sign up for one; it's free.
+Please also install GitHub Desktop <https://desktop.github.com/>

 #### Operating System Specific Programs